lethain/staff-eng/src/markdown/stories/diana-pojar.md

 ___How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?___

  Sponsoring is actually an important area for me, as I focus on building amazing relationships with many people that I work with and I strongly believe that we need to lift each other up.
-Through my journey to get to Staff Engineer and fighting with my own impostrome syndrome, I had the opportunity to work with amazing people that sponsored me and had a huge impact on my growth.
+Through my journey to get to Staff Engineer and fighting with my own impostor syndrome, I had the opportunity to work with amazing people that sponsored me and had a huge impact on my growth.
 A couple of people that I worked with and have been my mentors and role models over time are [Josh Wills](https://www.linkedin.com/in/josh-wills-13882b/), [Stan Babourine](https://www.linkedin.com/in/stanb/), [Bogdan Gaza](https://www.linkedin.com/in/bogdangaza/) and [Travis Crawford](https://www.linkedin.com/in/traviscrawford/).

  Mentoring and growing people around me has always been important to me and being in a Staff+ role, you have a type of privilege and power that others don’t have and I try my best to use this to help and uplevel people around me.